maduhu/interop-functional-tests/run_functional_tests.md

 	The above output tells you that 22 tests were executed, zero failed, zero errors, and zero were skipped.

-	The second type of output are the HTML reports the tests produce when Errors are encountered.
+	* The second type of output are the HTML reports the tests produce when Errors are encountered.
 	Since these reports are HTML, they are best viewed if you copy the files to your local PC/Mac and opened with your favorite browser or html editor.

 	Report output folder:
 	/home/ec2-user/scripts/modusbox/FunctionalTest/interop-functional-tests/target/failure-reports

-	Copy a report to your local hard drive
+	* How to copy a report to your local hard drive for viewing

 	To copy a report file to your local hard drive, from your local PC/Mac, issue the following command where you saved the “inter-dev1.pem” file. scp -i "interop-dev1.pem" ec2-user@ec2-35-166-189-14.us-west-2.compute.amazonaws.com:/home/ec2-user/scripts/modusbox/FunctionalTest/interop-functional-tests/target/failure-reports/USSD-Functional-Tests.html   local-USSD-Functional-Tests.html